 “There was just a lot more to the medium than I ever would have imagined.”

 Dan's love for the medium has only grown.
 He has experienced first hand the possibilities of a medium fueled by water.
 He also knows, first hand, that if no one ever shows you how to approach it properly, you’ll experience years of frustration.

 “Most of watercolor painting is completely intuitive and there’s a lot of things that happen that are really just kind of common sense,” says Dan.
 “But if you’re not shown these things it will delay your progress in painting.”

-Dan has devoted his life to watercolor.
-His approach is simple: study hard and paint all the time.
+Dan's commitment to watercolor is simple (but not necessarily easy): study hard and paint all the time.
 For Dan, that means he’s outside painting most days of the year, rain or shine.
 And there’s a lot of rain.

-He encourages students to spend their time indoor improving their fundamental (like the kind he shows in his video workshop) and then get outdoors to learn about color, light, and atmosphere first hand.
-Which is exactly what he does in his video workshop.
+He encourages students to spend their time indoor improving their fundamental (like the kind he shows in his video workshop) and then get outdoors to learn about color, light, and tone first hand.

 Dan Marshall's video workshopCityscapes in Watercolor: Capturing Mood & Atmsophere is currently available in the CCP shop.
 Learn more here.